'Kimye' is no more: Kardashian files to divorce West

 ‘Kimye’ is no more: Kardashian files to divorce WestNew

 LOS ANGELES (AP) — Kim Kardashian West has filed for divorce from Kanye West after 6 1/2 years of marriage.
-Sources familiar with the filing but not authorized to speak publicly confirmed that Kardashian filed for divorce in Los Angeles Superior Court.
-The filing was not immediately available.
+Court records show Kardashian filed for divorce Friday in Los Angeles Superior Court.
 The impending end of “Kimye” brings a close to one of the most famous celebrity unions of the 21st century, between a reality TV superstar and a hip hop and fashion mega-mogul.
 They have four young children: North, Saint, Chicago and Psalm.
 The two married in Italy in 2014.
 It was the first marriage for the 43-year-old West, and the third for the 40-year-old Kardashian.